Generating a Build File

 This window provides all the options available around test scheduling.
 Note that these options have already been defaulted to the most common configuration.

 Note: This page does not run through every option available in Run Under ANT.
 If you require more information on a specific option, refer to the Run Under ANT Options page.
+Or, to learn more about the parameters in your Build File, refer to ANT Task Parameters.

 In particular, note the ‘Start Ant execution’ checkbox at the bottom of the window.
 If ticked, Test Case execution will be initiated through ANT as soon as the ‘Run’ button is clicked.
 If ‘Start Ant execution’ is not ticked, the Build File will be created without executing the Test Cases.
 This is useful if you want to create the Build File to be run on a different machine.